 It looks like back-to-school is getting back to normal—but there are still some ways that the pandemic has shifted the landscape.
 Deloitte’s Rod Sides and Kate Ferrara discuss what to expect.

-In the past when my kids have come home with those lists, you’re sort of almost like on a scavenger hunt trying to find the exact colors of pens and pencils and notebooks that they want.
+In the past when my kids have come home with those lists, you’re sort of almost like on a scavenger hunt trying to find the exact colours of pens and pencils and notebooks that they want.
 Sometimes that can be a challenge. —Kate Ferrara, US Retail, Wholesale & Distribution practice leader, Deloitte &.
 Touche LLP

 Tanya Ott: Shopping for school supplies can be challenging even in normal times.
-But with some kids going back [to] the classroom, some learning virtually at home, and some not really sure what they’re doing … we’ve got a lot to talk about today on the Press Room.
+But with some kids going back [to] the classroom, some learning virtually at home and some not really sure what they’re doing … we’ve got a lot to talk about today on the Press Room.

 Tanya: I’m Tanya Ott.
 This time last year there was a whole lot more uncertainty about starting back to school.
 Some school districts hadn’t decided whether they’d be teaching in person.
 Others were scrambling to get technology in place to handle another semester of remote learning.
 And parents and kids were dealing with a lot of anxiety.